 During the second year you write a major thesis in combination with a research practice or an internship.
 Whether you will do a research practice or an internship depends on your previous education.
 Besides our specialisation, you could also choose to follow a professional career interests and/or participate in an international exchange programme.

 Major thesis (36 credits)

 The major thesis is the final piece of work a student delivers prior to graduation.
-In a major thesis, you will perform a scientific research project, usually at one of the chair groups of the Animal Sciences department.
-The major thesis consists of at least of a literature study, writing a research proposal, performing scientific experiments, data analysis, writing a scientific report, and presenting results orally.
+In a major thesis, you will perform a scientific research project, usually at one of the research groups of the Animal Sciences department.
+The major thesis consists at least of a literature study, writing a research proposal, performing scientific experiments, data analysis, writing a scientific report, and presenting results orally.
 Your own interest is very important in choosing a research topic for your major thesis.
-The study advisers and the websites of the Animal Sciences chair groups provide much information on possible thesis subjects.
+The websites of the Animal Sciences chair groups provide much information on possible thesis subjects.
 There are multiple collaborations between research institutes within Wageningen University & Research, as well as with national and international universities and companies active in the field of Animal Sciences.